pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 To create presentations I use the R package [xaringan](https://github.com/yihui/xaringan).
 Usually I convert the resulting HTML slides to PDF using [decktape](https://github.com/astefanutti/decktape) (install with `pac install nodejs-decktape`) and present the talk using [impressive](http://impressive.sourceforge.net) (install with `pac install impressive`).

+## 8.8 Touchpad drivers

+Some devices need to install the "synaptic touchpad drivers" to enable the a "soft-click" window activation.
+`pac install xf86-input-synaptics`.